gocd/docs.go.cd/installation/upgrading_go.md

 ### Notes

-Use the notes from this section when upgrading to a particular version of Go.
+Use the notes from this section when upgrading to a particular version of GoCD.

 #### Version 2.3